wmboyles/AzurePhotos/README.md

 # Azure Photos

-Azure Photos is my personal photo storage solution since I had Azure credits through work and didn't want to pay for Google Photos.
+Azure Photos is my personal cloud-based photo and video storage solution.
+I have Azure credits through work, and I don't want to pay for Google Photos.
 It leverages Azure App Service and of course Azure Blob Storage.

 ## Dev Setup